The quiet, petite Kirino Kotori of Ai Kora turns out to be Heir to the Dojo of a ninja clan, and also has a rather nasty temper on her.

 Don't forget Nell.
 She received the original of the Great Big Book of Everything, and the engineer who made it — and was later blackmailed into providing the many given to the trafficked girls — altered the plans for those copies to make them subservient to the original...so when Nell shows up, she immediately has a fanatically-loyal army of badass gangster-killing twelve-year-old girls at her absolute command.

 Ivy the Archive from The Dresden Files.
-She has had the collective written knowledge of humanity filed away in her mind since birth—every fiction and non-fiction book, play, story, poem, speech, and script, all recorded knowledge of magic—and knows how to use it.
+She has had the collective written knowledge of humanity filed away in her mind since birth—every fiction and non-fiction book, play, story, poem, speech, script, documented scientific formula for deadly biotoxins, classified document, and nuclear launch code, all recorded knowledge of magic—and knows how to use it.
 The White Council thinks she's a peer to the youngest (and thus, weakest) Queens of the Faerie Courts, but the main character Harry — probably the only living member of the White Council who has seen the Archive in action — says they underestimate her.

 And further perspective must be said, the Big Bad and his crew who set up the trap to bind her here, and later as a prisoner, didn't have enough power to do it.
-They needed the Fallen ArchangelLucifer to supply them with the power.
+They have to tap into a massive ley line to supply them with the power.

 Arya Stark from A Song of Ice and Fire.
 At the tender age of ten, she murdered a stableboy who got in her way.
 At twelve, she is training to become a member of an assassin's guild that can change their identities/faces on a whim.
 She also has a psychic bond with a giant man-eating wolf.